 Moriar the Chosen The original Death Company Dreadnought from 3rd edition was a named character, although he was still built with the regular Furioso kit which at the same was just a regular Dreadnought with a right arm power fist.
 He’s metal, and weighs a tonne.
 Stick him in a sock for an improvised anti burglary device.
 Games Workshop’s only illustration of Moriar only showed the sarcophagus.
 We’ve elaborated on his design with blood filled tanks (made from Mk1 Baal Predator bits) to help keep him satiated and raging as required.

-Cassor the Damned Another named Death Company Dreadnought, this time from the Deathstorm campaign book.
+Cassor the Damned Another named Death Company Dreadnought, hero of the Deathstorm campaign.
 Note the tow hooks used for chaining him up in between deployments.

 Honour Guard For those captains and heroes not equipped with a jump pack, this Honour Guard or Company Veterans squad as they are now called.
 Accompanied by a Veteran Sergeant inspired by the cover of the novel Devastation of Baal.
 The Sanguinary Novitiate is similarly equipped as the Priest above with his medic’s helmet and a portable Grail.